Steve Winwood: The Spencer Davis Group

-Traffic, Blind Faith, and Ginger Baker's Air Force
+Traffic and Blind Faith

 Winwood met drummer Jim Capaldi, guitarist Dave Mason, and multi-instrumentalist Chris Wood when they jammed together at The Elbow Room, a club in Aston, Birmingham.
 After Winwood left the Spencer Davis Group in April 1967, the quartet formed Traffic.
 Soon thereafter, they rented a cottage near the rural village of Aston Tirrold, Berkshire (now Oxfordshire), to write and rehearse new music.
 This allowed them to escape the city and develop their music.

 Early in Traffic's formation, Winwood and Capaldi formed a songwriting partnership, with Winwood writing music to match Capaldi's lyrics.
-This partnership was the source of most of Traffic's material, including popular songs such as "Paper Sun" and "The Low Spark of High-Heeled Boys", and outlived the band, producing several songs for Winwood and Capaldi's solo albums.
-Over the band's history, Winwood performed the majority of their lead vocals, keyboard instruments, and guitars.
-He also frequently played bass and percussion, up to and including the recording sessions for their fourth album.
-While still in Traffic, Winwood was brought in by Jimi Hendrix to play organ for "Voodoo Chile" on the Electric Ladyland album.
+This partnership was the source of most of Traffic's material, including popular songs such as "Paper Sun", "No Face, No Name, No Number", "Dear Mr. Fantasy", and "The Low Spark of High-Heeled Boys", and outlived the band, producing several songs for Winwood's and Capaldi's solo albums.
+Over the band's history, Winwood performed the majority of their lead vocals, keyboard instruments, and guitars, guitars more so after Mason's departure in 1968.
+Traffic disbanded in early 1969 after two albums, Mr. Fantasy (1967) and Traffic (1968), with a third album, Last Exit, being issued later that year.

-Winwood formed the supergroup Blind Faith in 1969, with Eric Clapton, Ginger Baker, and Ric Grech.
-The band was short-lived, owing to Clapton's greater interest in Blind Faith's opening act Delaney & Bonnie & Friends; Clapton left the band at the tour's end.
-Baker, Winwood, and Grech stayed together to form Ginger Baker's Air Force.
-The line-up consisted of 3/4 of Blind Faith (without Clapton, who was replaced by Denny Laine), half of Traffic (Winwood and Chris Wood, minus Capaldi and Mason), plus musicians who interacted with Baker in his early days, including Phil Seamen, Harold McNair, John Blood, and Graham Bond.
+Following Traffic's split, Winwood formed the supergroup Blind Faith, along with former Cream members Eric Clapton (guitar) and Ginger Baker (drums), and former Family member Ric Grech (bass).
+The band produced only one album, which reached No. 1 in both the UK and US, and included "Can't Find My Way Home".
+The band was short-lived owing to Clapton's greater interest in Blind Faith's opening act on tour, Delaney & Bonnie & Friends; Clapton left the band at the tour's completion, bringing Blind Faith to an end.

-This project also turned out to be short-lived.
-Winwood soon went into the studio to begin work on a new solo album, tentatively titled Mad Shadows.
-However, Winwood ended up calling in Wood and Capaldi to help with session work, which prompted Traffic's comeback album John Barleycorn Must Die in 1970.
+In 1970, Winwood went into the studio to begin work on a solo album, tentatively titled Mad Shadows.
+He called in his former Traffic bandmates Jim Capaldi and Chris Wood to help, resulting in the Traffic reunion album, John Barleycorn Must Die.
+Traffic would continue for another five albums, Welcome to the Canteen (1971), The Low Spark of High Heeled Boys (1971), Shoot Out at the Fantasy Factory (1973), On the Road (1973) and When the Eagle Flies (1974).
+Weariness with the grind of touring and recording prompted Winwood to break up Traffic in 1974 and retire to session work for several years.